IPacketClassifier

 Ieee8021qFilter compound module

-This module implements the IEEE 802.1Q per-stream filtering and policing.
-The relationship between streams, gates and meters is not one-to-one.
-The number of streams, gates and meters can be different and the module will take care about the connections between the submodules based on the streamFilterTable parameter.
+Implements the IEEE 802.1Q per-stream filtering and policing.
+The relationship between streams, gates, and meters is not one-to-one.
+The number of streams, gates, and meters can be different, and the module will take care of the connections between the submodules based on the streamFilterTable parameter.

 Ieee8021qTimeAwareShaper compound module